Showing posts with label melodic black metal. Show all posts

 Vancouver B.C, Canada's Atavistia have returned with a new recording which shows the music going for a symphonic and melodic mixture of black, death and folk metal and this is a review of their 2025 album "The Winter Way (Reforged)" which will be released on December 12th by Blood Blast Distribution and is also a re-recorded version of their 2020 album.

 Nature sounds and symphonic orchestration starts off the album which also mixes in with the heavier sections of the songs.
-Most of the tracks are also very long and epic in length while the vocals also add in a mixture of black metal screams and death metal growls while the riffs also add in a lot of melody.
+Most of the tracks are also very long and epic in length while the vocals also add in a mixture of black metal screams and death metal growls and the riffs also add in a lot of melody.

 Spoken words can also be heard on a few tracks while the solos and leads are also done in a very melodic style.
 Back up shouts are also utilized at times along with some clear singing also being added into certain sections of the album as well as the songs also mixing in elements of folk music.